jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 cause,
 and
 condemn
-toyou
+you
+to
 death.” ’
 ‘You are not attending!’ said the Mouse to Alice severely, ‘What are you thinking of?’
 ‘I beg your pardon,’ said Alice very humbly, ‘you had got to the fifth bend, I think?’
-‘I hadnot!’ cried the Mouse, sharply and very angrily.
+‘I had not!’ cried the Mouse, sharply and very angrily.
-‘A knot!’ said Alice, always ready to make herself useful, and looking anx- iously about her, ‘Oh, do let me help to undo it!’
+‘A knot!’ said Alice, always ready to make herself useful, and looking anxiously about her, ‘Oh, do let me help to undo it!’
 ‘I shall do nothing of the sort,’ said the Mouse, getting up and walking away, ‘You insult me by talking such nonsense!’

-### CHAPTER III.
-A CAUCUS-RACE AND A LONG TALE 18

 ‘I didn’t mean it!’ pleaded poor Alice.
 ‘But you’re so easily offended, you know!’
 The Mouse only growled in reply.
 ‘Please come back and finish your story!’
-Alice called after it, and the others all joined in chorus, ‘Yes, please do!’ but the Mouse only shook its head impa- tiently, and walked a little quicker.
+Alice called after it, and the others all joined in chorus, ‘Yes, please do!’ but the Mouse only shook its head impatiently, and walked a little quicker.
 ‘What a pity it wouldn’t stay!’ sighed the Lory as soon as it was quite out of sight; and an old Crab took the opportunity of saying to her daughter, ‘Ah, my dear!
-Let this be a lesson to you never to loseyourtemper!’ – ‘Hold your tongue, Ma!’ said the young Crab, a little snappishly, ‘You’re enough to try the patience of an oyster!’
+Let this be a lesson to you never to lose your temper!’ – ‘Hold your tongue, Ma!’ said the young Crab, a little snappishly, ‘You’re enough to try the patience of an oyster!’
 ‘I wish I had our Dinah here, I know I do!’ said Alice aloud, addressing